Today's Bible Reading: Matthew 28

 Reflecting and Thinking

 Go share the news!
-As you are going wherever you go from day to day in your life, identify and teach others, baptizing them, and teaching them obedience to the commandments of the King.
+As you are going, wherever you go from day to day in your life, identify and teach others about discipleship, baptizing them, and teaching them obedience to the commandments of the King.
 In this task, Jesus remains present with his church.
-The resurrected King has all authority-he is our power and our guide.
+The resurrected King has all authority -- he is our power and our guide.
 He is our authority and our example.

 We have finished our journey through Matthew.
-He wants us to have no doubt about who Jesus is.
-This book, probably written in the last quarter of the first century (to the Jewish community in Antioch?), declares again and again the identity of Jesus.
+Matthew leaves no doubt about Jesus' identity.
+This book of Matthew, probably written in the last quarter of the first century, possibly to the Jewish community in Antioch, declares again and again the identity of Jesus.
 We can be fully assured of the truth.
 With this confidence, we go forth to proclaim the gospel.
 How would you rate the church's efforts in sharing the gospel today?
-Is it doing poorly, less than desired, average, pretty good, or great?
-If you answered that the effort is average or below, how could the church become an effective witness?
+Is the church doing poorly, less than desired, average, pretty good, or great?
+If you answered that the effort is average or below, how could the church become a more effective witness?
 (Remember to pray for the harvest and for workers.)

 Dear God, we want to tell the good news of Jesus more effectively and more powerfully.
 Help us know with confidence Jesus' presence in our lives as we accept this commission.
 Help us avoid distractions and doubt.
 May the gospel make a difference in our lives so that we can share it and make a difference in the lives of others.
 Again, we pray in Jesus' name, Amen.